angular/angular-cli/docs/documentation/stories/global-styles.md

 ],
 ```

-You can also rename the output and lazy load it by using the object format:
+You can also use object format to do more advanced things:
+- `input` (required) - file path
+- `lazy` - flag to indicate if to lazy load it
+- `output` - the output bundle name
+- `env` - the environment to be included in

 ```json
 "styles": [